Counting Blanks in Polygonal Arrangements: Introduction

 \textbf{1.} The cake and toppings are polygons.
 Then in any maximal arrangement, the entire cake is covered --- there are no blanks.

 \textbf{2.} The cake and toppings are convex figures.
-Then in any maximal arrangement, the uncovered spaces (holes) are all convex, and there are at most $2m-5$ of them.
+Then in any maximal arrangement, the uncovered spaces are all convex, and there are at most $2m-5$ of them.

 \textbf{3.} The cake and toppings are axes-parallel rectangles, as in Figure \ref{fig:intro}.
-Then in any maximal arrangement, all holes are axes-parallel rectangles, and there are at most $m-\doubleroot{m}$.
+Then in any maximal arrangement, all uncovered spaces are axes-parallel rectangles, and there are at most $m-\doubleroot{m}$ of them

 \textbf{4.} The toppings are still axes-parallel rectangles, but the cake may be an arbitrary simply-connected axes-parallel polygon.
 Let $T$ be the number of reflex vertices (270-degree interior angles) in the cake.
-Then in any maximal arrangement, the remaining holes can be partitioned to $b$ axes-parallel rectangles, where $b\leq m-\doubleroot{m}+T$.
+Then in any maximal arrangement, the remaining uncovered spaces can be partitioned into $b$ axes-parallel rectangles, where $b\leq m-\doubleroot{m}+T$.

 All the results are tight in the following sense: In each case, for every $m$ (and $T$), there is an explicit construction where the number of blanks equals the bound.

 In addition, for cases 2 and 3 we consider a related question.
 Suppose the toppings lie in the unbounded plane $\mathbb{R}^2$, and we do not expand them.
 We define a \emph{hole} as a connected component of the plane that remains outside of toppings (a hole can be unbounded).
 How many holes can there be?
 We prove the following answers.